 Amla is an Ayurvedic rejuvenative remedy.
 It is a gastroprotective herb, which means that it helps to calm and protect the digestive tract.
 It is particularly restorative for alcohol-induced depletion of stomach wall mucus.
 Amla is a potent antioxidant, and is high in Vitamin C.

-Fennel has been shown to reduce occasional cramps in the GI tract.
+Fennel has been shown to reduce occasional cramps in the gastrointestinal (GI) tract.
 It is rich in essential oils, which when combined with other carminative herbs, such as peppermint, caraway, or lemon balm, can calm the digestive tract.

 In traditional use, Licorice has been used more broadly for hormonal issues, gut and throat issues, respiratory support, and fatigue.
 However, Licorice shines in particular for soothing inflammation in the digestive tract and suppressing acid.

-DGL Licorice has been well-studied to promote digestive comfort.
+Deglycyrrhizinated (DGL) Licorice has been well-studied to promote digestive comfort.
+DGL means that the glycyrrhizin has been removed, which makes it safe to consume.
 Scientific investigation into the mechanism of DGL shows that it is an antispasmodic (i.e, helps to relax the intestinal wall) to provide relief of indigestion symptoms, while it also repairs the mucosal lining of the digestive tract to promote its overall integrity.

 Preclinical research shows that the mucilaginous nature of marshmallow root can form a protective coating on the mucosal lining of the stomach, which acts as a shield from irritants.
 This helps reduce occasional upset stomach, indigestion, and heartburn.

-Chamomile is an antispasmodic herb, meaning it can calm the digestive tract.
+Chamomile is an antispasmodic herb, meaning it can calm the digestive tract by relaxing the muscles in the intestine.
 Chamomile relieves gas and occasional heartburn by sedating and soothing the mucous membrane of the digestive tract, while the natural sedative properties can also help relax the body, which helps digestion as sometimes discomfort is caused by stress.

 Goji Berry is a natural prebiotic for Bifidobacterium Lactobacillus, which supports the body's gut microbiome.
 Goji Berry is also gastroprotective, showing soothing benefits for those dealing with GI upset.
 Other prebiotics may cause gas and bloating, but Goji Berry is not associated with those effects.

-Lemon Balm is an herb that helps relax the GI system, especially when it is as a result of stress or emotional tension.
+Lemon Balm is an herb that helps relax the gastrointestinal (GI) system, especially when it is as a result of stress or emotional tension.
 When combined with Fennel, Chamomile, or Mint, it has been shown to reduce bloating and occasional indigestion.

 Turmeric is an herb that is used to support the immune and respiratory systems.
 Use of the herb dates all the way back to 2500 BCE.
 Most if it's health benefits can be traced to curcumin, one of the active compounds in turmeric that is both a strong anti-inflammatory and antioxidant agent.
 There are over 12,500 peer-reviewed articles published that support the medicinal properties of turmeric, specifically calling out the healing effects curcumin has in the body.